-- 8.5 In all cases the humidity for hatching needs to be high.
+8.5 In all cases the humidity for hatching needs to be high.
 Because of the short duration involved water/weight loss will not be significantly affected.
 High humidity is necessary to prevent membranes drying and hardening before the hatch fully emerges.
 Humidity will naturally increase as the first eggs begin to hatch and internal membranes begin to dry.
-This effect is in addition to the increased area of water evaporation from the water pots. - 8.6 During hatching the high humidity levels will fall dramatically when the lid is opened and will take some time to build up.
-Resist the temptation to lift the lid frequently leave for at least 6 hours between inspections.
+This is in addition to the water added by the pump.

+8.6 During hatching the high humidity levels will fall dramatically when the lid is opened and will take some time to build up.
+Resist the temptation to lift the lid frequently - leave for at least 6 hours between inspections.